biowpn/bioweapon/_posts/2024-07-02-a-type-for-overload-set.md

 std::invocable<int> auto g = f;  // error! cannot deduce the type of `g`
 ```

-All the `<ranges>` algorithms, `std::bind_front`, and `std::invoke`, *require* their arguments to be "typed".
+Functions (or templates thereof) such as `std::bind_front` and `std::invoke` accept *objects* as arguments,
-You can't pass something that does not have a type to a function!
+and objects have to be uniquely typed; you can't pass something that does not have a type to a function!

 And lambdas work *precisely* because they have a type (even though the type cannot be spelled).
-Also, they can implicitly capture overload sets.
+That, and they can implicitly capture overload sets.

+Most functions in the standard libraries are templated or overloaded, or both; in other words, overload sets.
+This means they can't be passed around function boundary directly; they have to be wrapped in a lambda.
-This is part of the reason why lambdas are everywhere.
+You can see why lambdas are everywhere.
-Without them, we basically can't work with `<ranges>` or APIs that accept callables.

-The fact that we *need* lambdas to do even the simplest tasks is just ... not nice.
+But, the fact that we *need* lambdas to do even the simplest tasks is just ... not nice.